 A START NOW ON URGENTLY NEEDED TRANSIT SYSTEMS. . .
-GOOD SCHOOLS, MEDICAL AND HOSPITAL CENTERS CLOSE TO THE PEOPLE. . .
-BETTER POLICE AND FIRE DEPARTMENTS. . .
+GOOD SCHOOLS, MEDICAL AND HOSPITAL CENTERS CLOSE BETTER POLICE AND FIRE DEPARTMENTS. . .

 PARKLANDS AND CLEAN WATER. . .

 IMPROVED WASTE DISPOSAL AND TREATMENT FACILITIES. . .
-COMPREHENSIVE DAY CARE AND COMMUNITY SERVICE CENTERS. .
+COMPREHENSIVE DAY CARE AND COMMUNITY SERVICE CENTERS. . .
 ADULT EDUCATION CENTERS. . .

 JOB-TRAINING FACILITIES. . .

-CENTERS AND MUSEUMS. . .
-More AND BETTER LOW AND MODERATE-INCOME HOUSING. . .
+CULTURAL CENTERS AND MUSEUMS. . .

+MORE AND BETTER LOW AND MODERATE-INCOME HOUSING. . .
 AND MUCH MORE.

 THE DOMESTIC DEVELOPMENT BANK I HAVE PROPOSED WOULD MAKE POSSIBLE A START ON THE RENEWAL OF BUSINESS CENTERS IN OUR CENTRAL CITIES AND SMALLER TOWNS.
-IT WOULD MAKE POSSIBLE A COMPREHENSIVE ATTACK ON URBAN AND RURAL BLIGHT.
-THOSE ARE OUR NEEDS.
+IT WOULD MAKE POSSIBLE A COMPREHENSIVE ATTACH ON URBAN AND RURAL BLIGHT.
+THOSE ARE JUST SOME OF OUR NEEDS.
 THOSE SPECIFICS ARE WHAT AMERICA MUST HAVE IN THE YEARS AHEAD.
 BUT ESSENTIAL TO ALL OF THEM ARE HIGH QUALITY TRANSPORTATION SYSTEMS AS A FRAMEWORK AND MEANS FOR PRESENT AND FUTURE MOBILITY.
 WITH SUCH A SYSTEM, WITH SUFFICIENT ENERGY PRODUCTION, WITH THE NECESSARY FINANCING TO BUILD A BETTER AMERICA, WE CAN MEET THE CHALLENGES OF THE YEARS AHEAD.

-WE MUST, FOR THEY HAVE NOT WAITED UNTIL TOMORROW; THEY ARE WITH US TODAY,
+AND WE MUST MEET THEM, FOR THEY HAVE NOT WAITED UNTIL TOMORROW; THEY ARE WITH US TODAY.
+Minnesota Historical Society Copyright in this digital version belongs to the Minnesota Historical Society and its content may not be copied without the copyright holder's express written permission.
+Users may print, download, link to, or email content, however, for individual use.
+To request permission for commercial or educational use, please contact the Minnesota Historical Society.